 The cats and their stories are interesting and there (as you might expect) some funny moments.
 Near the end changes to the city, such as the building of more modern buildings, are mentioned.
 These changes may negatively impact the free-roaming cats as space for them is reduced.
 Perhaps because of this revelation, the movie felt a bit long as if the creators were unsure of how to bring it to close.

 Thoughts I had after watching the film:

 I wondered if all cats are treated so well.
 Are cats not as well fed in poorer sections of Istanbul?
 We only see the lives of seven of the acts living in the city.
 All cats have a story.
 What about other cats that are not as well looked after?

 There are likely at least some people in the city that do not like cats, but do they still respect the cats?

 And then I speculated on cat life in America.
-What if more people were accepting of free roaming (community cats) and helped them out?
-Would fewer cats be killed in shelters due to lack of space/funding?
+What if more people were accepting of free-roaming (community cats) and helped them out?
+Would fewer cats be killed in shelters due to a lack of space/funding?